What types of cases do our personal injury lawyers in Charlotte handle?

 - Discovery: both sides get to ask questions and receive documents from the other side

 - Mediation: a court-ordered attempt to resolve the case through negotiation.
-If both parties can come to an agreement at the end of this phase, the case results in a settlement.
-If parties cannot reach a settlement the case will go to trial.
+If both parties can agree at the end of this phase, the case results in a settlement.
+If parties cannot reach a settlement, the case will go to trial.

 Rest assured that our team is ready to take your case to trial to fight for your just compensation.

 What are the standard fees for personal injury lawyers in Charlotte?

 At the Law Offices of Jason E. Taylor P.C. in Charlotte we offer legal services on a contingency basis.
 This means that you don’t pay a fee unless you’ve received your compensation.

 Contact our Personal Injury Attorneys in Charlotte, NC.